 OYSTER RIVER COOPERATIVE SCHOOL DISTRICT SCHOOL BOARD NEWS December 16, 2020 Oyster River High School returned from the Thanksgiving holiday break with freshmen having the opportunity to come into the high school for academic support and enrichment activities on Monday and Tuesday afternoon.
 About half of 9th graders chose to participate.
 This program will expand to grades 9-12 next week.
 The school district is seeking to hire additional bus drivers and paraprofessionals.
 The School Board approved a preliminary 2021-2022 budget that represents a 3% spending increase over the current school year budget.
 The budget will be reviewed at a public hearing in January, and again at the district Deliberative Session in February leading up to a public vote on the budget in March.
-The school board will meet with the ORHS Student Senate at the next regular school board meeting on December 16th.
+The committee to Improve Instructional Strategies had its first meeting on December 3rd.
+This committee includes school administrators, parents, teachers, and school board members.
+The school board will meet with the ORHS Student Senate the morning of December 9th and with the Barrington School Board the evening of December 9th, followed by the next regular school board meeting on December 16th.
 GOVERNOR & EXECUTIVE COUNCIL MEETING WEDNESDAY, December 2, 2020 CLICK HERE for the 12/2/2020 Minutes Next Governor & Executive Council Meeting Friday, December 18, 2020 10:00 a.m. in Concord, NH

 CLICK HERE for the Fall Lamprey River Wild & Scenic Newsletter McGregor EMS Volunteers Needed McGregor EMS is currently seeking both Medical and Non-Medical Volunteers.
 Those interested may email membership@mcgregorems.org.
-To learn more about this great service CLICK HERE!.
+To learn more about this great service CLICK HERE!
 If you are a Lee Resident in need of assistance with a Veteran's issue the Lee Memorial VFW Post 10676 may be able to help.
 This post serves the communities of Lee, Durham, Madbury and Newmarket and has Service Officers who can help folks with just about any Veteran's related issue.
 At the State level they have a seat on the SVAC (State Veterans Advisory Committee) and are linked with tens of other non-profit Veterans organizations that provide a host of services.
 Please contact Andy Corrow, Commander, VFW Post 10676, at 603-397-9267 or vfwpost10676@yahoo.com for assistance.
 ATTENTION!